gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 With unit tests I can shorten my feedback loop and be sure that the changes I make are exactly what I want them to be.
 And I believe this is especially important for people who are trying to contribute their first changes to a new project.
-Without having to dive into the codebase and learn all the little bit and pieces, they can easily test and be confident that the code they've written won't inadvertently change the desired output.
+Without having to dive into the codebase and learn all the little bits and pieces, they can easily test and be confident that the code they've written won't inadvertently change the desired output.
 And because I know I'm no expert in AWS CDK, one of my first contributions to this new project I've jumped into